eclab/grains/motif/README.md

 ## CLOCK OUT Option

 Mozzi isn't very fast in responding to new notes.
-For example, if you connect an LFO to ARP's clock, and also connect to an envelope with a fast attack to change the filter, you'll find that the filter starts to open before Mozzi has changed the note.
+For example, if you connect an LFO to Motif's clock, and also connect to an envelope with a fast attack to change the filter, you'll find that the filter starts to open before Mozzi has changed the note.
 If the attack is a bit slower it'll sound fine.
-But if you want a fast envelope, you need a way for ARP to tell the envelope that it has changed the pitch.
+But if you want a fast envelope, you need a way for Motif to tell the envelope that it has changed the pitch.
 To do this, you can uncomment a #define in the code.

 This will change IN3 from TRANSPOSE to CLOCK OUT.
 You can then hook IN3 up to your envelope and things should sound better.
 But you've lost transposition.

-## Range and Resolution
+## Output Pitch Range and Resolution

-It looks like GRAINS's range is about 42 notes (3.5 octaves or so), starting at a bit above 0V.
-It's not capable of higher or lower values.

-Furthermore, the range is a bit nonlinear.
-I have a lookup table in the code which gets as close as I can to my own GRAINS but I do not know if it matches other people's GRAINS.
-Send me mail and let me know how it does on your unit.

-Also note that GRAINS's resolution is only about 100 ticks per octave.
-This means I can maybe get within 7 cents of a note but not nail it exactly.
+Mozzi cannot go down to 0V.
+Its minimum is a little more, transposing up by about a half of a semitone.
+Most oscillators can be tuned to deal with this.
+But GRAINS oscillators have to be manually adjusted.
+So for example, if you're attaching  this program to a GRAINS oscillator like DX, you might want to change the TRANPOSE\_BITS to about -6.

+Mozzi's output is capable of a range of betwen 42 and 48 notes (betwen 3.5 and 4 octaves).
+This is also the quantizer's range: values above that will just get quantized to the top note.

+One of the issues in using this quantizer is that GRAINS does not have a buffered: the voltage its output will produce is strongly affected by the amperage being pulled by the oscillator it's plugged into, and different AE oscillators pull different amounts.
+VCO is particularly bad here -- it pulls a lot of voltage, thus scaling down Quant's output so it's no longer v/oct.
+555 is much better (its inputs are buffered).
+And you can generally fix matters by plugging GRAINS into a buffered mult, and then attaching the buffered mult to your oscillator.
+But even the buffered mults differ a bit!

+I have made a few tables to match different scenarios:

+1. You are plugged directly into a VCO
+2. You are plugged directly into a 555
+3. You are plugged directly into a uBUFFER.
+The uBUFFER is attached to your oscillator(s).
+4. You are plugged directly into a 4BUFFER.
+The 4BUFFER is attached to your oscillator.
+5. You are plugged directly into another GRAINS oscillator.
+In this case, I suggest using the OUTPUT\_UBUFFER #define, setting TRANSPOSE\_BITS on the GRAINS oscillator to about -6, and tweaking the tracking via POT1.
+It should work.
+6. You are plugged directly into a 2OSC/d
+7. You are plugged into a 2OSC: in this case, may your god have mercy on your soul.

+You need to specify what you're plugged into, which will change the pitch table, using one the #defines in the code.

 ## Configuration